 Art in Tanzania internship program

 I met Matias on a Sunday, the day I arrived at the Volunteer House in Madale, Dar es Salaam.
 He had just come back from the beach with some of the other volunteers, and he introduced himself to me.
 He was friendly, accommodating, and a good conversationalist, and I thoroughly enjoyed being around him.
-Matias was kind enough to let me interview him on his experiences here in Tanzania, and so this is the conversation that we had.
+Matias was kind enough to let me interview him about his experiences here in Tanzania, and this is the conversation we had.

 The following interview took place on 21st June 2016.